caocmai/Digit-Converter/README.md

 ## API
 **convertNum(int)** <br>
-Returns the English word representation string of the integer.
+Returns the English word representation of the integer as a string.

 ## License
 The MIT License (MIT)